Frequently Asked Questions

 Variety is the spice of life, so don’t focus only on your studies.
 Get involved with programs and events locally, regionally, nationally, and internationally.
 Extra-curricular activities, community service, and volunteering are important and make for well-rounded students and future doctors.

 Schulich Medicine does not consider graduate degrees for GPA; only undergraduate years are used.
-However, applicants who have a conferred graduate degree by the application deadline are awarded bonus points.

 Applicants enrolled in a graduate program at the time of application must complete the degree.
 Withdrawal from a graduate degree program in order to enroll in Schulich Medicine will not be acceptable.